50% OFF Selected Carpets | Many Offers End Tuesday | Shop Here or Find your nearest store

 @beresfordetc

 So, whether you’re sold on underfloor heating or want to try some of our free tips to see what works best, your rooms should be a little cosier this winter.
 If you want to upgrade your carpet or underlay to one of our higher tog options, why not pop into your local Tapi store to see what carpet options you love the most?
-We also have a carpet care guide you can check out for more advice on how to look after the flooring you already have during the winter months.
+Or read more about how to insulate your floors in the Ideas Hub.

 Order free samples